 This picture is from an actual surgery on the knee of a dog with a ruptured cranial cruciate ligament.
 The head is on the right, the foot is on the left, so the joint appears horizontal.

-The ridge of bone running horizontally at the bottom (arrow) is arthritis.
+This picture from surgery during repair of a ruptured cranial cruciate ligament shows a ridge of bone running horizontally at the bottom (arrow).
+This is what arthritis looks like in the joint.
 The normal smooth cartilage above it is the normal groove of the knee (stifle) joint.
 The patella runs along this groove.